 The status of financial aid probation will be assigned to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility reinstated.
 Conditions may be imposed for a student’s continued eligibility to receive aid.
-The student may receive aid for ONE payment period on probation, after which the student must be making satisfactory progress, or more than one semester under an approved academic plan.
+The student may receive aid for ONE payment period, after which the student must be making satisfactory progress, or more than one semester under an approved academic plan.
 The school may void an approved academic plan if the student changes majors, violates the plan or does not enroll for the initial term of the plan.

 Appeals and supporting documentation must be submitted within one week of notification of suspension, but no later than the following dates.
 Appeals submitted after the deadline or without the required documentation may result in an automatic denial, or may be held until the next semester for committee review.
 Students pending an appeal decision at the beginning of the semester are responsible for payment of their tuition and fees.
 No class schedule will be held due to a pending appeal decision.

 It is the student’s responsibility to stay informed of the satisfactory academic progress standards and to monitor their own progress.
 You may check your status at any time by logging into your jWeb account.
 The Financial Aid Office will notify by letter any student that does not meet minimum satisfactory academic progress requirements as well as the results of any appeal.
 It is the responsibility of the student to keep the records office informed of their correct mailing address.